 Bryson City has been called “The Tiny Town in the Middle of Everything” and Sixty-One Park and Hazel House are both located in the heart of Bryson City meaning they are both just a short walk to the Great Smoky Mountains Railroad, breweries, local parks and all the cutest shops and restaurants.

-From both properties you can walk to the nearby seasonal Friday farmers’ market for fresh produce from our local farmers, honey from our local beekeepers and crafts from local artisans.
+From all three of our Bryson City Farmhouses you can walk to the nearby seasonal Friday farmers’ market for fresh produce from our local farmers, honey from our local beekeepers and crafts from local artisans.
 Walk along the river and put your feet in the cool water at nearby Island Park.
 Rent a kayak or paddleboard from Bryson City Outdoors.
 Hop in the car and drive just 2.5 miles to the entrance to the Great Smoky Mountains National Park.
 Three waterfalls are within a short hiking distance and in the spring/summer you can bring your inner tube to float down the gentle rapids of Deep Creek.
 Nearby favorite day trips include Cherokee, Gatlinburg, and Asheville.